 Depending on the time of year you go to Iceland, the daylight might be quite short or very long.
 That can impair visibility and road conditions in addition to the changing weather.

 Due to the changes in the weather, it’s important to dress appropriately.
-Living in a country where the weather can be quite similar to Iceland’s, I felt very prepared for this trip, however, I saw many who were not.
+Living in a country where the weather can be quite like Iceland’s, I felt very prepared for this trip, however, I saw many who were not.
 Layers are definitely a must as is water proof clothing.
 You might also invest in proper footwear as running shoes or heels won’t get you far.

-I actually saw people wearing jeans while trekking outside and freezing their assess off.
+I actually saw people wearing jeans while trekking outside and freezing their butts off.
 Jeans can become quite uncomfortable when they get wet and stay that way for a long time, which makes them quite unpleasant when the temperatures drop.